sc0des/blog/README.md

 # Writeup Blog

 A simple web application blog for CTF writeups, where users can write, read and share their writeups with others.
 Also, users can comment on wrtieups!

+Also, admin can manage posts and users for the site through the admin dashboard.

 ### Overview

-The application is consist of 5 main models that are ( User, Profile, Post, Tag, Comment).
+The application is consist of 6 main models that are ( User, Profile, Post, Tag, Comment , Maillist).
 The relation between models ranges from one-to-many and many-many.

 ### Key Features

 - CRUD
 - Routing
-- Policies ( soon )
+- Policies ( user/admin )
-- Navigation
 - Pagination
 - MVC Framework
-- Store Media Files ( need fix for view)
+- Store Media Files ( fix for view)
 - Responsive Layout
 - Mail and Notification
 - Authorisation Middleware